finmar08/DarkBox-1/README.md

 # DarkBox
 This is the Arduino code for the DarkBox test fixture.

-If you have questions, contact a.nutt7@gmail.com
+If you have questions, contact a.nutt7@gmail.com or marcusfinlinson@gmail.com

 The code is designed to be easily extensible to new products with different brightness and turn-on threshold requirements.
 To add a new product, do the following: